pourmand1376/al-folio/_posts/2022-01-10-guide-to-use-remote-linux-server.md

 ---
 layout: post
-title: Ultimate Guide for using remote server (linux) for a data scientist!
+title: Guide for using remote server (linux) for a data scientist!
 date: 2022-05-20T23:00:00.000+00:00
 description: This is a guide for people who want to use a remote linux server for data science stuff.
 comments: true